Mechanizing Synthetic Tait Computability in Istari: A Refresher on STC

-\subsubsection{Semantics of dependent products}
+\subsubsection{Semantics of Dependent Products}

-A recurring pattern emerges in the definition of these constants: the heart of the proof is expressed concisely in type-theoretic terms, followed by an accompanying English explanation to justify the non-trivial well-typedness conditions.
+A recurring pattern emerges in the definition of these constants: the heart of the proof is expressed concisely in type-theoretic terms (sometimes called the \emph{realizers}), followed by accompanying English explanations (the typing derivations) to justify the non-trivial well-typedness conditions.
 Because the internal language is extensional, reasoning about equalities occurs at the judgmental level rather than in the surface syntax.
 This observation motivates the mechanization of STC in an extensional proof assistant: the definitions should remain concise as-is, and the type-checker can ensure that all well-typedness conditions are formally satisfied.
+In other words, in extensional type theory, the proof consists of not only the term and type, but also its typing derivation.
 For instance, if the mechanization accepts the following definition of $\blue{\PITP}$, then all necessary conditions can be guaranteed.

 \iblock{ \mrow{\Label{\blue{\PITP}} : \extTy{(A : \blue{\TP}) \to (\blue{\TM}(A) \to \blue{\TP}) \to \blue{\TP}}{\syn}{\red{\pitp}}} \mhang{\Label{\blue{\PITP}}~A~B = [ \syn{} \hookrightarrow \red{\pitp}~A~B \mid }{ \mrow{\glue{e}{\red{\tm}(\red{\pitp}~A~B)}{\extTy{(a : \blue{\TM}(A)) \to \blue{\TM}(B(a))}{\syn}{\red{\app}~e}} ] } } \mrow{} \mrow{\Label{\blue{\LAM}} : \extTy{((x : \blue{\TM}(A)) \to \blue{\TM}(B(x))) \to \blue{\TM}(\blue{\PITP}~A~B)}{\syn}{\red{\lam}}} \mrow{\Label{\blue{\LAM}}~f = \glueEx{\syn{}}{\red{\lam}~f}{f} } \mrow{} \mrow{\Label{\blue{\APP}} : \extTy{\blue{\TM}(\blue{\PITP}~A~B) \to (x : \blue{\TM}(A)) \to \blue{\TM}(B(x))}{\syn}{\red{\app}}} \mrow{\Label{\blue{\APP}}~e~a = (\pi_\bullet e)~a } }